-With normal use, the lacquer begins to wear off and flake under the ball of the foot where the sole touches the ground.
-The leather sole begins to show, and it loses it's beautiful red color The natural tan color of leather begins to show through, and the sole begins the wearing out process.
+With normal use, the beautiful red lacquer paint will begin to chip and wear off the soles under the ball of the foot, where the shoe touches the ground.
+The leather sole begins to show through, and it loses it's beautiful red color.
+The natural tan color of leather shows through and the sole begins the wearing out process.

-Vibram Rubber or the new Mirror Protectors can be placed over the part of the sole that catches the wear under the ball of the foot.
-This process preserves the original soles from wearing out and requiring replacement over a period of time.
+A very thin 1mm piece of Vibram Red Rubber or the new Casali Mirror Protectors can be placed over the part of the sole that catches the wear..
+This process preserves the original soles from wearing out any farther and requiring replacement at a later time.
 This also keeps the bottom of the shoes red in color and provides a non-slip surface to secure your step when walking.

-When searching other shoe repair sites (YouTube, Pinterest, and Instagram) I noticed there is no focus on the edges.
+When searching other shoe repair sites (YouTube, Pinterest, and Instagram) I have noticed that no one focuses on the edges.
 This is by far the hardest part of the installation process.
-Prepping the surface with the wrong type sander gouges the soles causing waves in the edges.
-Additionally trimming takes skill along with specialized equipment to prevent damage to the edge of the sole and upper.
-This is a very difficult task on these particular shoes.
+Prepping the surface with the wrong type of sander, gouges the soles causing waves in the edges.
+Additionally trimming the protector down to match the shoe takes skill, along with specialized equipment to save the factory edge of the sole.
+Most shops will just trim that away and not be able to recreate it.

 The edges should be smooth and the original sole should look the same with no dips, waves, or gouges.
 The sole protector should not be seen looking downward at the shoes. (notice the far left picture - lower shoe) After the purchase of your shoes, it is ok to walk around and enjoy them for a while.
 However, keep your eyes focused on the edges.
 If you see where you are wearing along the edges and not just the center, it is time to bring them in for protectors before further damage is done.